davsec-teaching/ecs160-f25/homework/Homework-1.md

 ### Part C. Clone and Inspect Repositories
 1. From the top-10 repositories, determine which ones actually contain **source code** (not just tutorials or documentation).
 2. Clone the **most popular repository** for each language.
-   - Verify that it’s a real codebase.
+   - Verify that it’s a real codebase and not a tutorial repository.
+(Question: How should you do that?)

 ### Part D. Store Results
 - Save the repository details and computed stats into **Redis**.
-- Use different **logical keyspaces** in Redis if needed for organization.
+- Use different logical keyspaces in Redis if needed for organization.